krishan57gupta/ROSeq/README.md

 output<-ROSeq(countData=samples$count$E, condition = samples$group, numCores=1)
 ```

-### Showing results are in the form of pVals, pAdj and log2FC
+### Showing results are in the form of pVals and pAdj

 ##### p\_Vals : p\_value (unadjusted)